marnyg/marnyg.github.io/index.md

   <div>

   ## Key Questions to Answer
-  - What instance types perform best price/performance wise?
+  - What instance types perform best price/performance-wise?
   - Can you safely iterate and test changes?
   - What metrics indicate optimal performance?
   - How do you measure cost vs. performance?